JulianB22/Covid/README.md

 Kaiser-Meyer-Olkin tests

 CONCLUSION

 Covid-19 deaths are positively correlated with areas of high deprivation and low affluence.
-The underlying driver of that relationship is in fact the health and disabilities issues which are more prevalent in those districts.
+The underlying driver of this relationship is in fact the health and disabilities issues which are more prevalent in such districts.

 LIMITATIONS

 Internal correlation between indepedent variables was high whilst any correlations with the dependent variable were moderate at best.
 This suggests that the link between Covid-19 deaths and health and disabilities is noticeable but not compelling.

-The low adjusted r-squared value of the the multiple linear regression model fails to explain large parts of the dependent variable.
+The low adjusted r-squared value of the the multiple linear regression model means it fails to explain large parts of the dependent variable.
 Therefore there must be other phenomena outside of the data which may be more telling.

 There is a significant time gap between the dependent variable and the Census data which was used in the independent variables.